spencertipping/bipolar/README.md

 + [Part 4: postmortem and future changes](#part-4-postmortem-and-future-changes)

-## Quick but important aside for alcoholics
+## Quick but important aside for alcohol users
 I used to rely on alcohol to medicate anxiety.
 This is a terrible strategy.

-**If this is you, I have a page [here](alcohol-substitutes.md)** with some (in my opinion) much healthier and more effective alternatives that reduce OCD, may be neuroprotective, and mitigate suicide risk.
+**If this is you, [I have a whole page](alcohol-substitutes.md) with some (in my opinion) much healthier and more effective alternatives that reduce OCD, may be neuroprotective, and mitigate suicide risk.** There are many safe OTC supplements that are shown to reduce addictive behavior, repair certain types of alcohol-induced brain damage, and provide comparable anxiolytic effects.
+I highly recommend reading about some of them before accepting alcohol as a solution to any problems or using it recreationally.

 ## Part 0: background reading on neurotransmitters and metabolism